-- Represents the Client - Is Not appointed - Can sell without, but... - Must have a bond of \$2,500 or 5% of the premiums brokered in the previous year BEFORE selling. - Cannot issue binders. - 4) Temporary...
-(48.17.510) A Temporary License... can be granted by the Commissioner on an emergency basis for up to a maximum of 180 days without passing an exam. - A temporary license may be issued to any person legally representing the interests of the licensed producer that is disabled, deceased, or entering active service in the United States Armed Forces. - A temporary license could be issued for any circumstance for which the Commissioner feels it necessary to protect the insured and the public. - The temporary licensee could be a: spouse, executor, lawyer, employee, or person with power of attorney. - A temporary license may not be granted to a new prospective licensee. - The temporary licensee may, at their option, close the business, sell the business, or take the class and the exam for their own license.
-Any of which negates the need for the temporary license, and it will not be continued.
+- 4) Temporary...
+(48.17.510) A Temporary License... can be granted by the Commissioner on an emergency basis for up to a maximum of 180 days without passing an exam. - A temporary license may be issued to any person legally representing the interests of the licensed producer that is disabled, deceased, or entering active service in the United States Armed Forces. - A temporary license could be issued for any circumstance for which the Commissioner feels it necessary to protect the insured and the public. - The temporary licensee could be a: spouse, executor, lawyer, employee, or person with power of attorney. - A temporary license may not be granted to a new prospective licensee. - The licensee may, at their option, close the business, sell the business, or take the class and the exam for their own license.
+Any of which negate the need for the temporary license and it will not be continued. - 5) Nonresident...
+(48.17.173, 284-17-122) A person can obtain a Non-Resident Producer's License if she does not live in Washington.
+The licensee must be licensed in her resident state and does not have to pass our state's license exam if she has passed a written exam in her current state.

-- 5) Non-Resident...
-(48.17.173, 284-17-122) A person can obtain a Non-Resident Producer's License if they do not live in Washington.
-The licensee must be licensed in their resident state and does not have to pass our state's license exam if they have passed a written exam in their current state. - Each licensed non-resident producer appoints the Commissioner as their attorney to receive service of legal process issued against the producer in this state upon causes of action arising within this state. - The state of residence must reciprocate (reciprocity) with Washington in allowing Washington's producers and brokers to be non-resident licensees.
-(See NIPR site.)
+- Each licensed nonresident producer appoints the Commissioner as her attorney to receive service of legal process issued against the producer in this state upon causes of action arising within this state. - The state of residence must reciprocate (reciprocity) with Washington in allowing Washington's producers and brokers to be nonresident licensees.
+(See NIPR site to do)

-In other words, a person licensed for life insurance in another state would fill out the paperwork and pay the fee to sell life insurance here as a non-resident.
-Until they are licensed in other lines of insurance, those lines would not be legal here.
+In other words, a person who is license for life insurance in another state would fill out the paperwork and pay the fee to sell life insurance here as a non-resident.
+Until they are licensed in other lines of insurance those lines would not be legal here.

-No exam - done in the home state
+no exam- done in the home state